 The Best Pizza Restaurants in Naples

 Pizzeria di Matteo was definitely a highlight of my trip.
-Delicious pizza, unique fried appetizers and handsome waiters made this pizzeria stand out.
-Ask for frito mixto when you sit down for dinner.
+Delicious pizza, unique fried appetizers, and handsome waiters made this pizzeria stand out.
+Ask for “Frito Mixto” when you sit down for dinner.
 They’ll send over some divine fried snacks you won’t forget.

 Don’t worry too much about any tourist traps.
 I don’t think I saw any and I had fantastic pizza at every spot I chose.

 Naples Gay Bars

-If you want to hang out with some gay locals in Naples.
+Visit Bar Fiorillo in Piazza Bellini if you want to hang out with some gay locals in Naples.
 Bar Fiorillo is not an official Naples gay bar, but it is an unofficial place that local gay guys have chosen as their spot.

-The local guys that visit this Napoli “gay bar” are seeking only a hangout spot as opposed to the standard, more ostentatious type of gay bar or club.
+The local guys that visit this Naples “gay bar” are seeking only a hangout spot as opposed to the standard, more ostentatious type of gay bar or club.

 Macho Lato is the most popular gay club in Naples.
 Macho Lato has a good atmosphere and a ton of space for dancing.

-Gay-Friendly Bars in Napoli
+Gay-Friendly Bars in Naples